robertdebock/ansible-role-java/README.md

 - robertdebock.bootstrap

-Download the dependencies by issuing this command:
+Download all dependencies by issuing this command:
 ```
-ansible-galaxy install --role-file requirements.yml
+ansible-galaxy install robertdebock.java
 ```

 Example Playbooks